chenxin-meow/CAM-Toolbox/intro.md

 ![Delphi](delphi.jpg)

-The series lecture notes will conver the commonly used numerical methods in computational and applied mathematics.
+The series of notes will cover the commonly used numerical methods in computational and applied mathematics.